Pshy0/pshy_merge/README.md

 	- [ ] To give/remove a permission.
 	- [ ] Handling teams.
 - [ ] Create an user guide (outside of the !help command) for the basic modules.
+- [ ] Add alias for commands with arguments.
+- [ ] Add color as a valid command parameter.

 For v0.6:
 - [-] Clean combine.py, make clearer error messages.